GeminiLab/enumerable/src/CRATE_DOC.md

 <!-- markdownlint-disable-next-line MD041 : this markdown file is intended to be included in `lib.rs` -->
 Enumerate all possible values of a type.

 [`Enumerable`](trait.Enumerable.html) is a trait used for enumerating all possible values of a type.
-Calling [`enumerator`](trait.Enumerable.html#tymethod.enumerator) on a `Enumerable` type will return an iterator that yields all possible values of that type.
+Calling the [`enumerator`](trait.Enumerable.html#tymethod.enumerator) method of a `Enumerable` type will return an iterator that yields all possible values of that type.

 ```rust
 use enumerable::Enumerable;